brunoguilherme1/Experiments/README.md

 authors are removed for double blind review
 ***

-In this repository we present DiVe (Distance-based Vector Embedding), a new word embedding technique based on a scalable Markovian statistical model to represent sequences of words.
-Our experiments demonstrate that DiVe is able to outperform existing, more complex, machine learning approaches, while preserving simplicity and scalability.
+In this repository we present NaVA(Neural attention Variational Autoencoder) a new framework for general text clustering.
+In this repository we compare our technique with various state-of-the-art baselines in NLP.

 ### Requirements
 1. Python 2.7